semver/semver/semver.md

 #### Special note for JVM or similar environments

-In JVM or other environments where only one version of a library could be present in a running system, the transitive dependencies effectively become part of the public API and thus the version of the user library SHOULD be incremented to the same degree:
+In such environments where only one version of a library could be present in a running system, the transitive dependencies effectively become part of the public library interface and thus the version of the user library SHOULD be incremented to the same degree as the version of the transitive dependency:
   - for MAJOR change in transitive dependency we SHOULD increment MAJOR part of our version,
   - for MINOR change in transitive dependency we SHOULD increment MINOR part of our version,
   - for PATCH change in transitive dependency we SHOULD increment PATCH part of our version.